nhoizey/Better500px-WebExtension/README.md

 ## How it is built

-This extension is built using [the WebExtensions standard](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), sharing the exact same source code for Firefox and Chrome.
+This extension is built using [the WebExtensions standard](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), sharing the exact same source code for Firefox, Chrome and Opera.

 The Chrome (and Opera) extension is built using [@oncletom](https://github.com/oncletom)'s [crx](https://github.com/oncletom/crx) Node.js command line app.